rizwan3659/rizwan3659.github.io/README.md

     <section>
         <h2>About Me</h2>
         <p>
 With 13 years of expertise in System Design, Data Structures, Algorithms, Distributed Systems, Cloud Computing, and Telecom solutions, I have contributed to flagship programs like 5G, BharatNet, Digital India, and Smart Cities, enhancing public life.
-As a Computer Science graduate from NITK Surathkal and Senior Research Engineer at C-DOT, I focus on advancing 4G/5G mobile packet core performance and exploring next-gen NFV and SDN-based designs.
+As a Computer Science graduate from NITK Surathkal and Scientist D at C-DOT, I focus on advancing 4G/5G mobile packet core performance and exploring next-gen NFV and SDN-based designs.
 I tutor topics like Operating Systems, Networking, Kernel Architectures, and System Design, helping students and professionals excel in coding and system design interviews.</p>
     </section>

     <section class="skills">